walles/moar/README.md

 TODO
 ----
+* Retain the search string when pressing / to search a second time.

+* Exit search on pressing up / down / pageup / pagedown keys and scroll.
+I attempted to do that spontaneously, so it's probably a good idea.

 * Remember the search string from the last session so you can start by pressing 'n' or 'N'.